The King and I (1956 film): Plot

-In 1862, a widowed schoolteacher named Anna, arrives in Bangkok, capital of Siam with her young son, Louis, after being summoned to tutor the many children of King Mongkut.
-Both are introduced to the intimidating Kralahome, Siam's prime minister, who escorts them to the Grand Palace, where they will live; although Anna had been promised her own house.
+In 1862, a widowed schoolteacher, named Anna, arrives in Bangkok, capital of Siam, with her young son, Louis, after being summoned to tutor the many children of King Mongkut.
+Both are introduced to the intimidating Kralahome, Siam's prime minister, who escorts them to the Grand Palace, where they will live, although Anna had been promised her own house.
 The King ignores her objections and introduces her to his head wife, Lady Thiang.
 Anna also meets a recent concubine, a young Burmese, Tuptim, and the fifteen children she will tutor, including his son and heir, Prince Chulalongkorn.
 In conversation with the other wives, Anna learns Tuptim is in love with Lun Tha, who brought her to Siam.

-Anna still wants her own house and teaches the children about the virtues of home life; to the irritation of the King, who disapproves of the influence of other cultures.
+Anna still wants her own house and teaches the children about the virtues of home life, to the irritation of the King, who disapproves of the influence of other cultures.
 She comes across Lun Tha and learns that he has been meeting Tuptim in secret.
 He asks her to arrange a rendezvous.
 The lovers meet under cover of darkness, and Lun Tha promises he will one day return to Siam and that they will escape together.

-King Mongkut becomes troubled over rumors that the British regard him as a barbaric leader and are sending a delegation, including Anna's old admirer, Sir Edward, possibly to turn Siam into a protectorate.
+King Mongkut becomes troubled over rumors that the British regard him as a barbaric leader and are sending a delegation, including Anna's old admirer, Sir Edward, to possibly turn Siam into a protectorate.
 Anna persuades the King to receive them in European style by hosting a banquet with European food and music.
 In return, the King promises to give Anna her own house.

 Sir Edward reminisces with Anna in an attempt to bring her back to British society.
 The King presents Tuptim's version of Uncle Tom's Cabin as a traditional Siamese ballet.
 However, the King and the Kralahome are not impressed, as the play involves slavery and shows the slaveholding King drowning in the river.
 During the show, Tuptim leaves the room to run away with Lun Tha.